If They Come in the Morning (song)

-This too was fairly right on, name-checking an international roll-call of outlaws, from Sacco and Vanzetti to Connolly and Pearse.
+This too was fairly right on, name-checking an international rollcall of outlaws, from Sacco and Vanzetti to Connolly and Pearse.
 It was the mention of Bobby Sands that, in 1981, brought the sentiment bang up to date.
 And just to underline it, Christy Moore ousted "Newton and Seale" from the original lyrics to make room for Patsy O'Hara, the INLA man who also died in the hunger strikes.
 The song was an all-embracing call to revolution, railing against the "boys in blue" and various other enemies of freedom.
 But it had a particular message for those not primarily involved in the conflict.
 "The fish need the sea to survive, just like your comrades need you," sang Christy.
 "The death squads can only get through to them if first they can get through to you."

 You had to take sides in 1981, and neither side was comfortable.
 I voted for the first time in that year's general election, when the candidates in our constituency included Kieran Doherty, then three weeks into his strike.
 I hated Margaret Thatcher's intransigence on the prisoner issue.
 But I also hated the way the hunger strikes were being rammed down our throats and used (or so it seemed) to seek a wider endorsement for the "struggle".
 Doherty topped the poll and was a TD for the last seven weeks of his life.
 But he went to his undoubtedly courageous death without my vote.